(Disclosure: Some of the links below may be affiliate links)

 This burden is not a problem while you are working.
 But this could be a problem when you are retired.
 If your income in retirement does not meet the requirements of your mortgage, you may be forced to sell the house.

 If you do not have enough income in retirement, the other option is that you can transfer your house to your children.
 I do not like this solution.
-I do not want to have to rely on my children when I am old.
+I do not want to rely on my children when I am old.
 But many old people have to use this solution to keep their house.

 A house can be a good legacy